Share feedback

 Note

-Docker Hub automatically creates the destination repository on first push if your account has the necessary permissions.
+Docker Hub automatically creates the destination repository on first push if your account has permission.

 Migrate multiple repositories